FreeYourSoul/FSeam/docs/limitations.md

 // illegal to use non-copiable object with Eq or NonEq fseamMock->expectArg<FSeam::DependencyGettable::functionWithIntegerAndNonCopiableInput>(Eq(1), Eq(obj));
 ```
-If only the copiable argument are to be checked you can use FSeam::Any in order to mitigate this issue
+If only the copyable argument are to be checked you can use FSeam::Any in order to mitigate this issue

 ```cpp
 using namespace FSeam;